 Combined All-Resident Experiences

-Grand Rounds – A weekly Department-wide conference.
-Residents have an opportunity to Out-of-town speakers typically spend the hour following grand rounds with trainees.
+Grand Rounds – A weekly Department-wide conference during the academic year.
+Residents have an opportunity to talk with the speakers.

 Journal Club – A monthly presentation designed to build evidence-based knowledge.

 Program Directors Lunch – Monthly meeting with the Program Director.